-5.1.2 Alternative 2 (PREFERRED)
+5.1.2 Alternative 2 PREFERRED

 The Preferred alternative balances public preference for recreation opportunities expressed during the scoping comment period with regional natural resource management priorities (see Figure 5-2).
 This alternative is compared against Alternative 1, the No Action (1975 Plan).
-The Preferred alternative is selected because:
+The Preferred alternative was selected for the following reasons:

-- Recognizes USACE historical management and reflects historical as well as present and projected management and usage of Federal lands. - Portions of other classifications now Wildlife Management classification: Hise Hill Park, Lick Creek Park, Outlet Area Park, Quarry Bluff Park and Waveland Park.
-These public use areas from the 1975 MP have been partially reclassified from High Density or Low Density to Wildlife Management based on current land management practices and uses, including hunting, fishing, timber management, and habitat management. - Increase acreage of Environmentally Sensitive Areas (ESA): Most islands, shoreline bluffs, and narrow bands of isolated land are reclassified as ESA to protect unique and environmentally sensitive areas.
-These ESA classified lands include many areas that are not easily accessible to the public to prevent outside disturbance and allow for more uninterrupted conservation. - Most previously classified High Density areas are remaining High Density to some degree to allow for possible future park improvements and facility expansions. - All primitive camping areas, access areas, and future access areas are classified as Low Density Recreation.
+- Recognizes USACE historical management and reflects historical as well as present and projected management and usage of Federal lands. - Converts portions of other classifications to Wildlife Management: Hise Hill Park, Lick Creek Park, Outlet Area Park, Quarry Bluff Park and Waveland Park.
+These public use areas from the 1975 MP have been partially reclassified from High Density or Low Density to Wildlife Management based on current land management practices and uses, including: hunting, fishing, timber management, and habitat management. - Increases acreage of Environmentally Sensitive Areas (ESA).
+Most islands, shoreline bluffs, and narrow bands of isolated land are reclassified as ESA to protect unique and environmentally sensitive areas.
+These ESA classified lands include many areas that are not easily accessible to the public to prevent outside disturbance and allow for more uninterrupted conservation. - Most previously classified High Density areas are remaining High Density to some degree to allow for possible future park improvements and facility expansions. - Classifies all primitive camping areas, access areas, and future access areas as Low Density Recreation.